Heroes of the Monkey Tavern similar games & best alternatives

 Game with the same Leadership vibe

--4"Players control a party but do not lead or manage other human players; no leadership roles present."
+"Players manage a party but do not lead or direct other human players; leadership is limited to single-player control."

 "Players manage a party but cannot arrange formation or lead in complex ways; no leadership over other players."